 If you have ever wondered what is the smallest animal on earth then the answer is probably one that lives in the ocean, here with this list of tiny animals we will show you why.

 Sometimes, being a small fish in a big pond really does have its advantages.
 Especially when the big pond we are referring to is the ocean.
-The big blue is home to some awesome small sea creatures and different types of small fish, however the smaller ones can be very very difficult to find.
+The big blue is home to some awesome small sea creatures and different types of small fish, however, the tiny sea creatures can be very very difficult to find and cannot even be measured in inches.
 The world seems a lot bigger when you are only 4 mm small!

 1. Marine Viruses

 Let’s start minuscule – like, microscopic small.
 Marine viruses exist similarly as they do on land and the smallest of those that live there measures just 40 nanometers (nm) that’s right not mm or even inches.
 What the heck is a nanometre right?!

 In today’s society, you probably associate nano as a SIM card for an iPhone for example, to put this into perspective for you a nanometre is one-billionth of a meter!
 So, technically are the smallest known.

 The biggest marine viruses can grow up to 400 nm in diameter and are yet still invisible to the human eye without using an intensified microscope.
 Marine viruses come in all sorts of sizes and with destructive capabilities and there are literally millions of different types of them!

 The existence of marine viruses was actually discovered through epifluorescence and electron microscopy of ecological water samples by scientists, following the metagenomics sampling of uncultured viral samples.
 Cool eh!?